-“I think this study is really emblematic of what Sean Parker and Jeff Bluestone envisioned for the Parker Institute,” says Jedd Wolchok, Chief of the Melanoma and Immunotherapeutics Service and Director of the Parker Institute at MSK.
+“I think this study is really emblematic of what Sean Parker and Jeff Bluestone envisioned for the Parker Institute,” says Jedd Wolchok, Chief of the Melanoma Service and Director of the Parker Institute at MSK.
 “It shows what can be accomplished when cancer centers pool their resources and join intellectual forces to answer common problems.”
 Dr. Wolchok was the principal investigator of the immunotherapy trial at MSK for which these blood samples were taken.
 His research has helped establish this immunotherapy approach, called checkpoint blockade.
 Study co-author Dr. Postow conducts research in Dr. Wolchok’s laboratory, in addition to seeing patients.

 At Penn, the study was led by E. John Wherry, an expert in the phenomenon of T cell exhaustion.
 The idea to combine forces on the study came from a conversation between Dr. Wolchok and Dr. Wherry at a conference.
 The two scientists recognized that their labs were working on similar problems, and both scientists had samples of stored blood that could be analyzed.